kdraganov/iBusNetDisruptionMonitor/README.md

 Executing the above command will start the tool, but do make sure you have set up the right configuration settings in the database before running the application.

+Simulation

+An executable which enables the feed file simulation can be found the repository.
+To run it simply execute it by providing as an argument the path to your XML db connection settings file.
+You also need to set up the proper directories in the database.